Staten Island to the Oakwood Section

 Oakwood is quiet, residential, and unpretentious.
 Tree-lined blocks, detached and semi-attached homes, driveways, and a strong sense that people have lived here a long time and plan to stay.

-If you're coming from a New Jersey subdivision, the rhythm will feel familiar—just denser, closer to the water, and with the city genuinely within reach instead of theoretically nearby.
+If you're coming from an apartment or a tight attached block elsewhere on the Island, the rhythm here is the upgrade you feel on day one: quieter, closer to the water, with the city still genuinely within reach.

 09

 This is Oakwood's quiet flex.
-You're wrapped around Great Kills Park—more than 330 acres of Gateway National Recreation Area, with a marina, miles of trail, tidal marsh, and four beaches, including Oakwood Beach itself.
-It's federal parkland in New York City, and most of New Jersey doesn't have anything quite like it on the doorstep.
+You're wrapped around Great Kills Park, more than 330 acres of Gateway National Recreation Area, with a marina, miles of trail, tidal marsh, and four beaches, including Oakwood Beach itself.
+It's federal parkland inside New York City, and almost nowhere else in the five boroughs puts this much protected coastline at the end of a residential block.

 10